England reporter notebook: Gareth Southgate to adopt cautiously pragmatic approach to Iran game

-Gareth Southgate expected to adopt a cautiously pragmatic approach to England's World Cup opener against Iran on Monday, writes SSN's Rob Dorsett; England face Iran, USA and Wales in Group B; England aiming to build on semi-final at Russia 2018 and runners-up finish at Euro 2020
+Harry Maguire will start England's World Cup opener in a back four against Iran, with Gareth Southgate set to play 4-3-3; England face Iran, USA and Wales in Group B; England aiming to build on semi-final at Russia 2018 and runners-up finish at Euro 2020

 Patience - that's what Gareth Southgate called for in his news conference on the eve of England's first match at World Cup 2022.